My Love Hate Relationship With Val d’Isère

 Bear in mind, though, that a lot of these people will party too hard to ski in the morning and when they do you can guarantee they will slip down the red runs before stopping for a ‘hot choccy’.
 So the mountain is all yours, baby.

 The resort has never been renowned for its delicious cuisine… In my eyes a huge disappointment has always lain in the restaurants of Val d’Isère.
-Ok, sure I may have been spoilt in Courmayeur or indeed Italy, but I just cannot stand self-services.
+Ok, sure I may have been spoilt when skiing in Courmayeur or indeed Italy, but I just cannot stand self-services.

 There’s something about the queues of sniffling ski school kids fumbling for their five euro note to buy a plate of chips (yes, something that basic is that expensive) that has the ability to diminish the magic of the mountains.
 Sweaty, suncreamy crowded rooms full of clunking ski boots and unfriendly Frenchwomen at the cashier.
 No thank you.